myparcelnl/delivery-options-2.x/README.md

 ![alt text](/demo/screenshots/checkout5.png)

 ### Support
-The checkout is written in [Vue.js], it supports IE9 and up.
+This app is written in [Vue.js], it supports IE9 and up.

 ## Example
-An example of the checkout functionality can be found in our [sandbox].
+An example of the delivery options functionality can be found in our [sandbox].
 Here you can try out every combination of settings and copy the code for your project.

 ## Installation
 1. Clone the repository or download the latest package from [releases].